haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 **Mizuki**.
 In Japanese the word _mizu_ means “felicitous omen, auspicious” and the word ki means “hope,” forming this very cool and beautiful girls’ name.

 # Lore
-She is a young but competent Asian American fighter.
-She's a rookie in [[W.A.G.]] and thus often agrees to do stuff that she really shouldn't.
+She is a young but competent second generation Korean American immigrant.
+She's a rookie in [[W.A.G.]] and thus often agrees to do stuff that she really shouldn't including her Japanese samurai gimmick.

 # Motifs
-- Dual origin between her Asian heritage and American environment
-	- Her parents are never mentioned in any more specificity and they are just "Asian"
-	- It's a commentary on how "Asian" is really broad and it probably shouldn't be used
-- Asian side
+- Samurai gimmick
-	- Visual indicators of everything Asian
+	- Visual indicators
 		- Samurai outfit
 		- Oni mask
 		- [[#Kunai]]s
+		- Katana
 	- Effectiveness through effort and practice
 		- [[#Sharpness]] mechanic
-- American side
+		- Kurosawa-esque staredowns
-	- Individualism and freedom
+- Born and raised in the states
-		- Her samurai gimmick comes in part from [[W.A.G.]], she is clearly rebelling against it
-		- Her own touches around her outfit
-		- [[#Place in the roster]] indicates she's "the Ryu", but she has a very non-Ryu kit
 	- Millennial economy
 		- A lot of her staple items are consumable
 		- Her permanent upgrades are comparatively expensive
 	- Occasionally brash
 		- [[#Back step]] is essentially a taunt
+		- **Laid back**, take cues from Baiken in animations.
 		- Can bite her in the ass and be a bit cocky
+- Her samurai gimmick comes in part from [[W.A.G.]], she is clearly rebelling against it
+- [[#Place in the roster]] indicates she's "the Ryu", but she has a very non-Ryu kit

 # Place in the roster
 - She will be the anchor in terms of balance.